Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Validation and convergence study on a nonlinear standing wave

 \begin{rmk} Significant differences in terms of $C_o$ with the work of \citet{HPC:hanssen2017free} have to be stressed.
 In their simulations the chosen numbers of points per wavelength were similar to the ones used here ($N_x\in[15,90]$), but the time step was constant and fixed at a small value of $\delta t/ T=1/N_t=1/250$.
 This value yields a $C_o$ between 0.06 and 0.36.
 This range of $C_o$ was shown to be out of the domain of convergence in time in our case.
 For the same $C_o$ (and apparently the same RK4 time scheme), the computation is indeed converged with respect to the time discretization and yields low error during the first periods, but instabilities then occur when the wave are freely evolving on a longer time scale. \citet{HPC:hanssen2017free} also encountered instabilities with this IB method.
 To counteract these instabilities, they used a 12\textsuperscript{th} order Savitzky-Golay filter in order to suppress, or at least, attenuate them.
 No filtering nor smoothing was used in our simulations.
 This may explain the differences of behavior with \citet{HPC:hanssen2017free} in terms of $C_o$ number.
 Similarly, in \citet{hpc:zhu2017improved}, also with the RK4 time scheme, the time-step is chosen as $\delta t/T=1/200$ for a spatial discretization of $\delta x = h/10$.
 Converted to our numerical case, this would correspond to $N_x=100$, and so a $C_o$ fixed at $0.5$.
-On the contrary, the time-step chosen by \citet{HPC:ma2017local} to compute the potential flow around a rigid body in infinite fluid domain, $\delta t/T=1/40$, is closer to the current range of time-steps.
-During their investigations on periodic wave propagation, their spatial discretizations ranged from $N_x=16$ to $N_x=128$.
+During the investigations of \citet{HPC:ma2017local} on periodic wave propagation, their spatial discretizations ranged from $N_x=16$ to $N_x=128$.
 The equivalent $C_o$ number is thus comprised between $0.4$ and $3.2$. \end{rmk}